Santorini

-The island was the site of one of the largest volcanic eruptions in recorded history: the Minoan eruption (sometimes called the Thera eruption), which occurred about 3,600 years ago at the height of the Minoan civilization.
-The eruption left a large caldera surrounded by volcanic ash deposits hundreds of metres deep.

-It is the most active volcanic centre in the South Aegean Volcanic Arc, though what remains today is chiefly a water-filled caldera.
+It is the most active volcanic centre in the South Aegean Volcanic Arc.
 The volcanic arc is approximately 500 km long and 20 to 40 km wide.
 The region first became volcanically active around 3–4 million years ago, though volcanism on Thera began around 2 million years ago with the extrusion of dacitic lavas from vents around Akrotiri.
+One of the largest volcanic eruptions in recorded history struck the island about 3,600 years ago, leaving a large water-filled caldera surrounded by deep volcanic ash deposits.

 Names

+The name "Santorini" is a contraction of Saint Irene, after an old church in the village of Perissa.

+Of Venetian influence, the island bore the name Santorini since at least the middle of the twelfth century, the first mention being made by the geographer Muhammad al-Idrisi c.
+1154;